bump-sh/docs/src/_guides/openapi/leveraging-the-openapi-specification-for-api-governance.md

 Several tools support OpenAPI linting, including:

 - **Spectral** – A powerful linter that can validate OpenAPI documents against custom rules.
-- **Vacuum** - A [drop-in replacement for Spectral](https://bump.sh/blog/api-linting-with-vacuum) that focuses on high performance linting while leveraging investments in existing Spectral rule sets
+- **vacuum** - A [drop-in replacement for Spectral](https://bump.sh/blog/api-linting-with-vacuum) that focuses on high performance linting while leveraging investments in existing Spectral rule sets
 - **OpenAPI Validator** – Ensures OpenAPI files are correctly formatted and adhere to best practices.

 ## The Power of API Design Reviews

-One of the most effective ways to improve API design is to discuss it early and often.
+One of the most effective ways to improve API design is to collaborate on the design early and often.
 OpenAPI makes these discussions more productive by providing a tangible, structured representation of the API.
 By shifting feedback on API design to earlier in the delivery process, organizations can experience several benefits:

 - Prevents poor design choices from being implemented by catching them early, when the cost of change is much lower.
 - Aligns stakeholders (developers, architects, security teams, product managers) before coding begins to ensure that the right thing is being built.